 strawberry hugs

 We went strawberry picking this past weekend.
-It’s something I’ve been waiting to take the kids to do for a while, but never seemed to have the time.
+It’s something I’ve been wanting to take the kids to do for a while, but never seemed to have the time.
 This weekend was perfect.
 No soccer and cooler temps.

 So I made plans to visit a nearby field (aptly named Berry Sweet Acres in Plant City) and we paid almost $40 to pick our own 8 pounds of berries.
 Why I had to pay to pick my own berries…and then pay for the actual berries is beyond me.
 But I did.
 It was expensive but sometimes you just gotta suck it up and pay the money.
 It was fun and the people that worked there were really nice.
 The girls all seemed to enjoy it too.
 I think it’s the “gatherer nature” in us woman.
 It’s really cathartic to pick fruit.
 I could probably do it for hours.